mainmatter/mainmatter.com/src/posts/2018-12-20-factories-best-practices.md

 ---
-title: 'Factories best practices'
+title: "Factories best practices"
 authorHandle: geekygrappler
 tags: testing
-bio: 'Senior Frontend Engineer'
+bio: "Senior Frontend Engineer"
 description:
   "Andy Brown introduces best practices for using factories in order to make your colleagues' and your own future self's lives easier."